ljsinclair/featurebase-docs/docs/concepts/concept-pt2-range-encode-bit-slice.md

 ## Step 3 - Equality encoding the values

 {: .note}
-This step is required to make range encoding more effective in the next step
+This step is required to make range encoding more effective in the step 4.

 Equality encoding the binary values means the relationships between `0` or `1` are represented in Boolean terms.
 This requires two bitmaps: